 • dexamethasone.

-• with hypothyroidism - drugs with thyroxine are used;
+• for hypothyroidism - medications with thyroxine are used;

-• in case of malfunction of the adrenal glands - glucocorticoid agents;
+• in case of malfunction of the adrenal glands - glucocorticoids;

-• with abnormal functioning of the ovaries - Clomiphene in combination with vitamin E;
+• for abnormal functioning of the ovaries - Clomiphene in combination with vitamin E;

-• with hirsutism - laser removal of excess hair is used.
+• for hirsutism, laser removal of excess hair is used.

-Full restoration of hormonal imbalance in the body is possible only after a reliable establishment of the cause that caused the anomaly.
+Complete restoration of hormonal imbalance in the body is possible only after a reliable identification of the cause that caused the anomaly.

 Yoga classes

-Yoga is considered an alternative method of adjusting testosterone levels, which allows you to restore internal and external harmony.
-Each posture in yoga is aimed at eliminating a certain type of abnormality in the body due to the alignment of energy flows.
+An alternative method for adjusting testosterone levels is yoga, which allows you to restore internal and external harmony.
+Each yoga pose is aimed at eliminating a certain type of abnormality in the body by aligning energy flows.

 Regular yoga practice helps: